 Purchases include such items as fertilizers, lights and light bulbs, hardware, building, vehicle, and landscape maintenance equipment, repair parts, and services.
 Call Facilities Management & Planning at 541-552-6231 for additional information.

-The Print and Copy Services Department provides inexpensive printing, copy, and bindery services to the campus community.
-Services are available to all SOU departments and students for university-related work.
-Supplies such as specialized paper may also be purchased through Print and Copy Services.
-Please call John Silverman at 541-552-6165, or email (firstname.lastname@example.org) for additional information.
+SOU Print and Copy Services provides a wide range of inexpensive printing, cpoying, bindery and finishing services to the campus comunity.
+These services are available to all SOU students, faculty, staff and affiliates for university-related work.
+To place printing orders, log into printcopy.sou.edu with your SOU credentials.
+Please call John Silverman at 541-552-6165, or email (firstname.lastname@example.org) for additional information or if you require assistance.

 The Marketing and Communications Department bids out the printing of publications that have been produced within the office and cannot be printed in-house.
 Generally, this applies to jobs that include at least one of the following characteristics: